threefoldtecharchive/grid3_client_go/docs/design.md

 - ### **How the deployment manager calculates changes:**

-- the deployment manager receives informantion about old and new deployments, then decides which operations need to be performed.
+- the deployment manager receives information about old and new deployments, then decides which operations need to be performed.

   1. Old deployments are the ids of the previous deployed stuff and new deployments are the new required state
   2. Incase this is the first time to deploy stuff the oldDeployments map should be empty